 Well, that really depends on what you want to see and do!
 To experience Edinburgh’s main attractions and a few hidden gems, 3-4 days is a good start.

-Overall, Old Town is the best area to stay in Edinburgh for tourist, especially for first-timers because it’s the most central location with a wide range of accommodation options.
-If you stay here, you will be located in the heart of action, within walking distance to some of the best shopping, dining, and nightlife in the city.
+Overall, Old Town is the best area to stay in Edinburgh for first-timers because it’s the most central location and a wide range of accommodation options.
+Staying here puts you within walking distance to major attractions, as well as many shopping, dining, and nightlife venues.